Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Results and discussion

 \subsection{Electrical characterization of junctionless FETs and VO$_2$ memristors}

 The electrical characterization of an SOI JL-FET and the quasi-static voltage sweep measurements of the fabricated VO$_2$ devices are shown in Fig.~\ref{fig:Figure_2} for some representative devices.
-Figs.~\ref{fig:Figure_2}a-d show the room temperature transistor transcharacteristics and bias curves before and after completing the VO$_2$ integration scheme, respectively.
-As evidenced by the negligible dependence of the drain current (I$_D$) on the bias voltage (V$_{DS}$) in subthreshold regime, and by the linearity of I$_D$ curves at low V$_{DS}$, the contacts remain ohmic before and after annealing in the PLD system, while a x10 increase in contact resistance is measured.
-The total series resistance after PLD annealing was extracted from the output characteristics and found to be $R_{tot}\approx 343$~k$\Omega$.
-The source and drain contact resistance was then obtained as $R_{SD} \approx 331$~k$\Omega$ from the intercept of the $R_{\text{tot}}$ versus channel length:
+Figs.~\ref{fig:Figure_2}a-d show the room temperature transistor transcharacteristics and bias curves before and after completing the VO$_2$ integration.
+As evidenced by the negligible dependence of the drain current ($I_D$) on the bias voltage ($V_{DS}$) in the subthreshold regime and the linearity of the $I_D$-$V_{DS}$ characteristics at low drain bias, the source and drain contacts remain ohmic before and after PLD annealing, despite a tenfold increase in contact resistance.
+The total series resistance after PLD annealing, extracted from the output characteristics, is $R_{\mathrm{tot}}\approx343$~k$\Omega$.
+The source/drain contact resistance was then determined from the intercept of the $R_{\mathrm{tot}}$ versus channel length plot, yielding $R_{SD}\approx331~$k$\Omega$ for devices with channel lengths ranging from 2 to 5~\textmu m (Supporting Information).

-where $\rho(V_G)$ is the channel resistivity as a function of gate voltage, $L_{\text{ch}}$ and $W_{\text{ch}}$ are the effective channel length and width, respectively, and $\Delta L_{\text{ch}}$ accounts for the designed channel length offset (in our design, L ranges from 2~$\mu$m to 5~$\mu$m).
-The effective holes mobility was extracted in accumulation regime using a modified Y-method to take into account the effect of bulk conduction~\cite{jeon2013revisited} (where $Y=\frac{I_D}{gm^{1/2}}$, details in Supplementary Information).
-The estimated value for the long channel devices ($W=5~\mu m$) is $\mu_{eff}=49.7$~$cm^2/Vs$ and $\mu_{eff}=49.4$~$cm^2/Vs$ before and after annealing in the PLD system.
-It is worth noting that JL devices typically exhibit lower transconductance ($g_m$) to inversion-mode (IM) transistors, which reduces flicker noise ($\propto g_m^2$), and a weaker temperature dependence of $g_m/I_{DS}$ (where $I_{DS}$ is the drain-to-source current), associated with reduced mobility degradation~\cite{doria2011junctionless}.
-This is confirmed by the low sensitivity of the effective mobility to temperature variations up to 50 °C, given the film-bulk conduction above threshold (see Supplementary Information).\\
+The effective holes mobility was extracted in accumulation regime using a modified Y-method ($Y=\frac{I_D}{gm^{1/2}}$, where $g_m$ is the transconductance) to account for the effect of bulk conduction~\cite{jeon2013revisited}.
+For the long-channel devices (W~$=5$~\textmu m), the extracted mobility is $\mu_{\mathrm{eff}}=49.7$~cm$^2$/Vs before annealing and $\mu_{\mathrm{eff}}=49.4$~cm$^2$/Vs after annealing in the PLD system, indicating a negligible impact of the thermal process.
+The effective mobility exhibits only a weak dependence on substrate temperature up to 50~$^\circ$C (see Supporting Information).
+This behavior is consistent with the characteristics of junctionless transistors, which typically exhibit lower transconductance than inversion-mode devices, leading to reduced flicker noise ($\propto g_m^2$) and a weaker temperature dependence of $g_m/I_D$, associated with reduced mobility degradation~\cite{doria2011junctionless}.